Wondering how to analyze survey data?

 Bird’s eye view of the result

 After the survey, while you will get a lot of profound insights, don’t forget to take note of the results as a whole.
-Use questions like below to get information that you can share across to your customers and employees.
+Use questions like below to get information you can share with your customers and employees.

-- What is the overall percentage of customers who are extremely satisfied with the product?
+- What is the overall percentage of customers extremely satisfied with the product?

 - Percentage of customers who said they would renew the subscription?